Spartanburg County, South Carolina

 Spartanburg County is a county located on the northwestern border of the U.S. state of South Carolina.
 As of the 2020 census, the population was 327,997, making it the fifth-most populous county in South Carolina.
 Its county seat is Spartanburg.

-Spartanburg County is coterminous with the Spartanburg, SC Metropolitan Statistical Area, which is also included in the Greenville–Spartanburg–Anderson, SC Combined Statistical Area.
+Spartanburg County is the largest county within the Spartanburg, SC Metropolitan Statistical Area, which is also included in the Greenville-Spartanburg-Anderson, SC Combined Statistical Area.